 Let’s talk all about eggs and why you use them while baking.
 Eggs are stabilizers and emulsifiers.
-They also help leaven your baked goods with aeration.
+They also help leaven your baked goods by adding air.
 On top of all of this, they add flavor.
-Eggs are broken into 2 parts by nature, egg whites and yolks.
+Eggs are broken into two parts by nature: egg whites and yolks.
 Each part does different things in your batter.
 Let’s take a close look so that you can better understand the chemical reactions while baking.

 What do eggs do in baking?